Eldiias/data-ft-par-labs/Projects/Week-2/README.md

 ## Suggested Ways to Get Started

 - **Examine the data and come up with a deliverable** before diving in and applying any manipulation methods.
 Specify the specific task beforehand.
-You will proabably spend less time on project if you specify the task and expected outcomes beforehand.
+You will probably spend less time on project if you specify the task and expected outcomes beforehand.
 Raise questions, come up with some hypotheses to be tested.
 - **Break the project down into different steps** - use the topics covered in the lessons to form a check list, add anything else you can think of that may be wrong with your data set, and then work through the check list.
 - **Use the tools in your tool kit** - your knowledge of intermediate Python as well as some of the things you've learned in previous chapters.
 This is a great way to start tying everything you've learned together!
 - **Work through the lessons in class** & ask questions when you need to!
 Think about adding relevant code to your project each night, instead of, you know... *procrastinating*.